terra-campaigns/unsettled/directory/Sigisfarne/Adair.md

 ---
-template: pc v0.3.1
 layout: default
+template: 0.4
 type: people
 nav_exclude: false

+parent: Sigisfarne
 title: Adair
+role: Rill Runner
+status:
-archetype: You sing the stories of rivers and lakes, your talents soothing friends and the elements alike.
+flavour: You sing the stories of rivers and lakes, your talents soothing friends and the elements alike.
 You've seen more than most, but somehow it never seems to be enough.
-role: Rill Runner
-parent: Sigisfarne
-statblock: false

 image:

-str:
-dex:
-wil:

-hp:
-armour:

 details:

+---

+{% include header_directories.md %}

-- "**Appearance**: You have a Scrawny Physique, Rosy Skin, and Wispy Hair.
+- **Appearance**: You have a Scrawny Physique, Rosy Skin, and Wispy Hair.
 Your Face is Bony, your Speech Cryptic.
 You have Filthy Clothing.
 You are Honorable and Nervous.
-You are 46 years old."
+You are 46 years old.

----

-{% include statblock_pc.md %}